MattHodge/Graphite-PowerShell-Functions/README.md

 There are a few important things to keep in mind when using this feature.

-* If you provide a SQL Username and Password it is stored in plain text in the configuration file.
+* If you provide the SQL **Username** and **Password** options, they is stored in plain text in the configuration file.
 If you do not provide a username and password, the windows account that the PowerShell window is running under will be used against the SQL Server.
 This is a good way to protect the credentials.
 * There is no verification that the SQL command in the configuration file is not destructive.
 Be sure to use a low privilege account to authenticate against SQL so that any malicious T-SQL queries destroy your data.
-* If your SQL query returns multiple results, only the first one will be used.
+* If your T-SQL query returns multiple results, only the first one will be sent over to Graphite.

 #### Logging Configuration Section

+This section allows you to turn on or off Verbose output.
+This is useful when testing but is better left off when running as a service.

 Configuration Name | Description
 --- | ---
 VerboseOutput | Will provide each of the metrics that were sent over to Carbon and the total execution time of the loop.